Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 1968 Rodolfo De Benedetti turns Company leadership over to his son, Carlo De Benedetti.
 1972. changes its name in Flexider.

 1972 Carlo De Benedetti acquires the Gilardini Company, creating a new and powerful industrial group.

 Flexider becomes part of the Gilardini Group with the vision of becoming an industry leader within its sector.
 1975 Production of FCC expansion joints begins.
 1976 Carlo De Benedetti sells Gilardini stock to the Fiat Group.

 Flexider Expansion Joints

 Flexider company profile research & Development Applications3-Dimensional Design All pipe connections are subjected to stress.
-That is why proper design must take movement, pressure, temperature, service life, materials, and corrosion into consideration.
+That is why proper design must consider movement, pressure, temperature, service life, materials, and corrosion.

-At Flexider, all products are designed utilizing 3-D CAD technology to meet the stringent requirements of the Expansion Joint Manufacturer Association (EJMA) and the American Society of Mechanical Engineers (ASME).
+At Flexider, all products are designed utilizing 3-D CAD technology to meet the Expansion Joint Manufacturer Association (EJMA) and the American Society of Mechanical Engineers (ASME).

 Finite Element Method Analysis Finite Element Method Analysis (FEM) principles enable the visualization of details of each component at critical points in both the product and proposed installation.

 This ensures that varying environmental conditions such as thermal and fluid expansion and structural integrity are considered before manufacturing.